JuniorHutto/NRCS_Tools/calc/howto_clip_calc.md

 # NRCS Clip and Calcuation tool

-## Objective: Clip feature with boundary and calculate acres of each polygon.
+## Objective: Clip feature with boundary and calculate acres of each polygon

 ### Steps